- What is LLP?

 The private limited company requires at least Rs.
 1 lakh as minimum capital contribution whereas there is no minimum capital required to form an LLP.
 Even the contributions could be made in installments which makes it an ideal option for the small entrepreneurs/startups.

 7. Easy to Form

 It is very easy to form, as the LLP registration process is very simple.
 Also, it does not involve much formality as compared to Companies.
-Moreover, in terms of cost, the minimum fees of incorporation is as low as Rs 800 and maximum is Rs 5600 which is much lesser than other companies registration process.
+Moreover, in terms of cost, the minimum fees of incorporation are as low as Rs 800 and the maximum is Rs 5600 which is much lesser than other companies’ registration processes.

 8. Easy Transferable Ownership